chriscroome/ansible-mail-test/README.md

 Email address to send to: you@example.org
 ```

-It will then prompt you for an email address and it will then attempt to sent 2 emails to you:
+It will then attempt to sent 2 emails to you:

 1. A US-ASCII email with the header `Reply-To=test@example.org`
 3. A UTF-8 email with the header `Reply-To=test@example.org`